sk4la/volatility3-docker/README.md

 # Volatility, on Docker 🐳

-This repository hosts some ready-to-use Docker images based on [Alpine Linux](https://alpinelinux.org/) embedding the newest Volatility 3 framework.
-Check out the [official Volatility 3 repository](https://github.com/volatilityfoundation/volatility3/) for more information.
+This repository hosts some ready-to-use Docker images based on [Alpine Linux](https://alpinelinux.org/) embedding the Volatility framework, including the newest Volatility 3 framework.
+Check out the official [Volatility](https://github.com/volatilityfoundation/volatility/) and [Volatility 3](https://github.com/volatilityfoundation/volatility3/) repositories for more information.

 [Why are these images not (yet) official?](https://github.com/volatilityfoundation/volatility3/pull/92)

-> Be aware that debugging symbols are directly embedded into the images, which brings the size up for quite a bit.
+> Be aware that debugging symbols for Volatility 3 are directly embedded into the images, which brings the size up for quite a bit.
 See [my pull request](https://github.com/volatilityfoundation/volatility3/pull/92) on the official repository for more details on this.

 ## Table of contents